Most people feel that they are not living to their fullest potential.

-When looking at the sun, it is important to only look at the sun within the early morning and late afternoon, when the sun still has an orange glow.
+When looking at the sun, it is important to only look at the sun in the early morning and late afternoon, when the sun still has an orange glow.

-You don’t look at the sun during the day when the UV index is high.
+You don’t look at the sun when the UV index is high during the day.
 Observing the sun is reportedly safe as long as the UV index is less than 2.
 The local weather source cites the current UV index.

-At first you only stare at the sun for a couple of seconds, accumulating up to 45 minutes per day over the course of nine months.
-Sun gazing is also done barefoot, so you get the added benefits of grounding as well.
+At first, you only stare at the sun for a couple of seconds, accumulating up to 45 minutes per day over nine months.
+Sungazing is also done barefoot, so you get the added benefits of grounding.

-But even if you’re not interested in following this particular protocol, the occasional first thing in the morning or evening sun gaze will support your efforts to activate your pineal gland.
+But even if you’re not interested in following this protocol, the rare first thing in the morning or evening sun gaze will support your efforts to activate your pineal gland.

 Finally, ditch your sunglasses.
 Direct and indirect sunlight stimulates the pineal, causing it to produce serotonin.
 This neurotransmitter will elevate your mood and your energy level.
 Direct sunlight will also make you more resistant to blue light.

 Qigong translates as “cultivation of vital energy” or “energy ability.”
 Qigong exercises are designed to increase the practitioner’s sensitivity to the flow of energy within the body, called chi (or qi).

 So, one learns how to move this energy with gentle physical movements and breathing.
 Finally, the practitioner learns how to move this chi with mind or intention.